 Homeowners policies can include:

 - Flood insurance: Flood insurance pays for damages and losses caused by floods.
-Most homeowners policies do not include flood coverage and many insurance companies do not offer flood insurance.
+Most homeowners policies do not include flood coverage and most insurance companies do not have flood coverage.
 Many homeowners purchase flood insurance through the National Flood Insurance Program, administered by the Federal Emergency Management Agency, but some private carriers also offer flood policies.

 Here are some tips you can use to determine the amount and types of homeowners insurance you need:

-Calculate your home’s actual value and replacement cost
+Know the difference between actual value and replacement cost

 Consider local building costs